 Temperature: 8°C (46°F) to 14°C (57°F).

-Autumn/fall and winter are the wettest months in Scotland, hence why it’s important that you have good waterproofs.
+Winter and fall/autumn in Scotland are the wettest months, hence why it’s important that you have good waterproofs.
 It is also one of the prettiest seasons in Scotland, so it’s guaranteed you’ll want to spend some time outside.
 Daylight hours do start to dwindle, as well as the temperature.
 It’s a season where you’re likely to add a layer, remove it, add it again, and so on!

 As well as the essentials, you should also pack: